NarendraRgukt/hackathon-assignment/README.md

 <h1>POST-http://127.0.0.1:8000/hackathon-submission/create</h1><br>
 It is used to create new submission related to the hackathon<br>
 In the header add the field of  authorization:Token yourtoken<br>
+<h4>Depending upon the type of submitting choice of hackathon we use submission_file for image,file and submission_link for the link </h4><br>
 Request Body:<br>
 {<br>
   "name": "string",<br>